Landmarks in Greece often evoke ancient times shrouded in mists, mysteries, and mythology.

 Sculpted by Chios’ award-winning artist Mary Papaconstantinou, a bronze mermaid perches on a rock in the harbor, greeting visitors since 1986.

-Take a look at the best tour options.
+Take a look at the best tour option.

 Famous Landmarks in Greece: Peloponnese